On the spectrum of the Sinh-Gordon model in finite volume: Lattice Sinh-Gordon model

-where we have used the notations $\de'\equiv \de-b$ and $W(u)\equiv [e^{i{\pi}(u^2+\si^2)}D_\si(u)]^{-\SRN}$, with $D_\si(u)$ being a special function whose definition and properties are recalled in the Appendix \ref{Qdil2}. \end{propn} The fact that the functions $q_t(u)$ in the lattice Sinh-Gordon model satisfy equation ${\rm (Wr)_\L}$ was shown in \cite{BT}.
-There is also an argument of F. Smirnov \cite{Sm} which may easily be adapted to deduce equation ${\rm (Wr)_\L}$ directly from the conditions formulated in Claim 2.
+\end{propn} The fact that the functions $q_t(u)$ in the lattice Sinh-Gordon model satisfy equation \rf{Wron} was shown in \cite{BT}.
+There is also an argument of F. Smirnov \cite{Sm} which may easily be adapted to deduce equation \rf{Wron} directly from the conditions formulated in Claim 2.